 “As a fully integrated supply chain, Sintavia is poised to meet all the quality, validation, and post processing needs, all in one facility,” said Sintavia President and Chief Technical Officer Doug Hedges, in an interview.
 “What Sintavia has done is blaze a trail into an unknown territory in 3D printing.
 The reason we are able to undertake this process is because of the resources we have in house to test and control production from beginning to end.”

-Even though Sintavia can be characterized as an additive manufacturer, Hedges said, that only begins to tell the story of the company’s depth of expertise around that designation.
+Even though Sintavia can be characterized as an additive manufacturer, Hedges said, that only begins to tell the story of the company’s depth of expertise.
 Quality is a prominent issue in aerospace manufacturing, as it is for all critical industries, and Sintavia prides itself on quality control.

 “It takes a wide variety of skills to make this all work properly,” said Hedges.
 “We have expertise in designing for additive manufacturing, so the engineers know how to design these parts and help the customers get to their end product.
 We have the expertise in post-processing—that’s hot isostatic pressing (HIP), heat treatment, CNC machining, et cetera.
 We have the expertise in metallurgy, and it’s complemented by our mechanical testing.
 So that’s really what Sintavia’s about, and when I speak of that, it really is all about quality control.
 All the resources that we have to do this job ultimately come down to quality control.”